alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/test-helper-for-a-single-method.md

 tags: [Nunit,Testing]
 categories: [Testing]
 ---
-Iâ€™ve build during years a test helper infrastructure that permits me to decorate a test fixture with some custom attributes that are capable to execute code before and after fixture setup/teardown or test setup/teardown.
+I've build during years a test helper infrastructure that permits me to decorate a test fixture with some custom attributes that are capable to execute code before and after fixture setup/teardown or test setup/teardown.
 Now my dear friend Ugo needs for [Dexter](http://dexterblogengine.codeplex.com/) a modified version of this framework to be able to apply attributes directly to tests.

 Basically Ugo needs to change the principal during each test, and he want to be able to write code like this one.